readmeio/oas/packages/oas/README.md

 import reducer from 'oas/reducer';

 // This will reduce the `petstore` API definition down to only operations, and
-// their used schemas, that are a part of the `Store` tag. console.log(reducer(petstore, { tags: ['Store'] }));
+// any referenced schemas, that are a part of the `Store` tag. console.log(reducer(petstore, { tags: ['Store'] }));

 // Reduces the `petstore` down to only the `POST /pet` operation.